Brain-Training Claims Not Backed by Science, Report Shows

 The companies behind many popular brain-training games and apps cite a variety of scientific studies as evidence that their products improve cognition in daily life.
-A new research report puts those claims to the test, providing a comprehensive review of the studies cited by brain-training proponents and companies.
+A research report puts those claims to the test, providing a comprehensive review of the studies cited by brain-training proponents and companies.
 While people may improve on the specific tasks they practice, the researchers conclude that there is no compelling scientific evidence that computerized brain-training programs yield broader cognitive benefits or improve real-world outcomes for their users.

 The analysis and an independent commentary on the findings appear in the journal Psychological Science in the Public Interest, a journal of the Association for Psychological Science.